By Valerie Stimac Bailey

 Here are some other sights you might want to visit:

-On your first day in Prague, spend the whole day exploring Old Town.
+On the first of your three days in Prague, spend the whole day exploring Old Town.
 This is not a large geographic area, but there is so much to see.

 Start by getting to Old Town Square and use that as your base to explore in each direction.